cormacrelf/angular-skyhook/packages/core/README.md

-# `angular-skyhook`
+# Skyhook

 [![Build Status](https://travis-ci.org/cormacrelf/angular-skyhook.svg?branch=master)](https://travis-ci.org/cormacrelf/angular-skyhook)
 [![npm](https://img.shields.io/npm/v/angular-skyhook.svg)](https://www.npmjs.com/package/angular-skyhook)
 [![Documentation coverage](images/coverage-badge.svg)](coverage.html)
 [![GitHub](https://img.shields.io/github/stars/cormacrelf/angular-skyhook.svg?style=social&label=Stars)](https://github.com/cormacrelf/angular-skyhook/)

-`angular-skyhook` is a toolkit for building complex drag and drop interfaces in Angular.
+Skyhook is a toolkit for building complex drag and drop interfaces in Angular.
 It is based on, and very similar to [`react-dnd`][react-dnd] by [Dan Abramov][gaearon] and others, and is also powered by [`dnd-core`][dnd-core].
 It is compatible with all backends.